Eagles GM Howie Roseman again shows his resilience - NewsBreak

 Eagles GM Howie Roseman again shows his resilience

-PHOENIX (AP) — The “Howie!
+The “Howie!
 Howie!
-Howie” chants at the team’s send-off party in Philadelphia followed Eagles general manager Howie Roseman to Super Bowl opening night.
+Howie” chants at the team’s send-off party in Philadelphia followed Eagles general manager Howie Roseman to Super Bowl opening night .

 They were yelling obscenities at Roseman not too long ago.